ivoire/Artifactorial/README.md

 Features
 ========

-Artifactorial is managing three kind of entities:
+Artifactorial is managing four kinds of entities:

  * artifacts
  * directories
  * users and tokens
+ * links

 Artifact